naiyt/reddit-replier/README.md

 Compatability
 ------------

-Currently only tested w/Python 3.3 and 3.4.
+Currently tested w/Python 3.2, 3.3 and 3.4.
 (Hey, I'm trying to finally switch over to Python 3!)
-Adding Python 3.2 and Python 2 support should be pretty easy if someone wants to give it a try.
+Adding Python 2 support should be pretty easy if someone wants to give it a try.

 Replier Parameters